 Google is planning to start adding warnings in the Google search engine if a website is not https, particularly if they have credit card or other personal identification collection on the site.

 So there is a good chance that your actual website is already https.
 The correct URL should also be reflected in your Google Analytics views, if it isn’t then you can change it here.
-If your URL in Google Analytics is set to http instead of https in the view don’t worry that data hasn’t been collected.
+If your URL in Google Analytics is set to http instead of https in the view don’t worry.
 This setting is only used internally in Google Analytics on the reports that display a URL, in order to populate the URL accurately.
 As long as your https pages contain a tracking code then they will be captured in analytics irrespective of the URL listed in the View.